Coronavirus Disease (COVID-19) Overview

 - Vaccination is the leading public health prevention strategy to end the COVID-19 pandemic.
 Promoting vaccination can help schools safely return to in-person learning as well as extracurricular activities and sports.

-- Due to the circulating and highly contagious Delta variant, CDC recommends universal indoor masking by all students (age 2 and older), staff, teachers, and visitors to K-12 schools, regardless of vaccination status.
+- Due to the circulating and highly contagious variants, CDC recommends universal indoor masking by all students (age 2 and older), staff, teachers, and visitors to K-12 schools, regardless of vaccination status.

 - In addition to universal indoor masking, CDC recommends schools maintain at least 3 feet of physical distance between students within classrooms to reduce transmission risk.
 When it is not possible to maintain a physical distance of at least 3 feet, such as when schools cannot fully re-open while maintaining these distances, it is especially important to layer multiple other prevention strategies, such as screening testing.